davidzcondon/coder-dojo-basic-html/github.md

 ### Readme
 This is a document which contains a description of what the repository is.
 It can also contain instructions to build the project etc.

+### Pages
+To serve out the repository as a website, go to the settings->pages tab.
+Select source to be the master branch.
+This will serve out the repository as a html website.
+To create a Jekyll website follow [these instructions](https://nicolas-van.github.io/easy-markdown-to-github-pages/)